NizamMuhammed/FreeCodeCamp-HTML-CSS/Building_City_Skyline/README.md

    variables are often declared in the :root selector.
 This is the highest level selector in CSS; putting your variables there will make them usable everywhere
 4. repeating-linear-gradient //make the colors of your gradient repeat until it gets to the bottom
 5. CSS trick to make an element into a triangle using borders
+6. can add multiple gradients to an element by separating them with a comma (,)
+7. Create a triangle & trapezoid using border tricks